nikkefimov/snippetbox/cmd/notes.md

 Now, visiting https://localhost:4000/snippet/create directly in browers, should immediately redirected to the login form instead.
 Also with curl that unauthenticated users are redirected for the POST /snippet/create route too.
 "$ curl -ki -X POST https://localhost:4000/snippet/create".

+-CSRF protection.

+Token-based mitigation.
+Two most popular packages for stopping CSRF attacks in Go web applications are gorilla/csrf and justinas/nosurf.
+They both do roughly same thing, using double-submit cookie pattern to prevent attacks.
+A random CSRF token is generated and sent to the user in a CSRF cookie.
+CSRF tokent is then added to a hidden field in each HTML form that's vulnerable to CSRF.

+Install the Nosurf package.
+"$ go get github/justinas/nosurf@v1"